2 About Financing for Development Data

 Gender data is defined by the UN Statistics Division as data that are collected and presented by sex as a primary and overall classification, data that reflect gender issues, data that are based on concepts and definitions that adequately reflect the diversity of women and men and capture all aspects of their lives, and as data that are collected using methods that take into account stereotypes and social and cultural factors that may induce gender bias in the data.
 Research by several actors, including UN Women, Data2X, and ODW has shown that large gaps exist for gender data and that more and better data are needed in order to achieve the SDG promise of leaving no one behind.

 Financing for gender data is defined here as the domestic and external support to building gender data systems.
-These do not exist separately from robust overall statistical systems but rather complement them; robust gender data systems and information systems are intertwined.
-Yet we focus on gender data financing for another reason: Just as there is a gap in the available data for women, men, girl, and boys, there is a large gap in the financing required to fill these data gaps.
-The State of Gender Data Financing 2021 report by Data2X and ODW finds that gender data systems have been underfunded by $450 million per year since 2015 and in order to fully fund gender data systems by 2030, roughly $1 billion is required from donors and countries.
+These do not exist separately from robust overall statistical systems but rather complement them.
+Just as there is a gap in the available data for women, men, girl, and boys, there is a large gap in the financing required to fill these data gaps.